East Village Family-Friendly Restaurants: Where to Eat with Kids in the East Village

 With almost as many restaurants as NYU students, the East Village offers a wide variety of places to eat.
 The big issue for parents is that many of the eateries aren't traditionally family-friendly.
 They're pricey with exotic dishes (by kid standards, anyway), and filled with black-clad twenty-somethings who roll their eyes at the very sight of a child.

 But as long as you're not expecting high chairs or chicken fingers and fries, there are a lot of great East Village restaurants that welcome families, even though they're not the main clientele.
 My daughter and I spend a lot of time in the neighborhood and we're big fans of a lot of local eateries, both new and old.
-And when I say old, I mean it: Some of our top picks, like Yaffa Cafe, date back to my childhood.
+And when I say old, I mean it: Some of our top picks, like Indian Row, date back to my childhood.
 Others, like Yonah Schimmel, my 78-year-old mother remembers going to as a kid!

 We finish up our month-long focus on the East Village with a roundup of our 15 favorite places to eat in the area with kids, most of which my family can vouch for personally.
 You can find more family dining posts in our NYC Kid-Friendly Restaurant Guide.